 Children ages 14 and younger are typically covered at a flat rate, meaning the cost of coverage won't likely increase until they're older.

-A couple in Ohio would pay double the monthly rate for the same Silver health plan that a single person would, or $471 on average assuming both people are 40 years old.
-However, adding a child under the age of 15 would only increase the monthly health insurance rate by an average of $282, meaning a family of three would pay $1,225 for a health plan.
+A couple in Ohio would pay double the monthly rate of a single person for a Silver health plan, or $1,027 on average, assuming both people are 40 years old.
+However, adding a child under the age of 15 would only increase the monthly health insurance rate by an average of $307, meaning a family of three would pay $1,334 for a health plan.

 Adults are assumed to be 40 years old.
 Children are assumed to be under 15.
-Sample rates are based on the average cost for a Silver plan in Ohio.
+Sample rates are based on the average monthly cost for a Silver plan in Ohio.

-Health insurance rates and plans in this report were compiled from the Centers for Medicare & Medicaid Services government website.
-ValuePenguin, using the Public Use Files (PUF), calculated averages by metal tier, family size and county to understand the health insurance marketplace within Ohio.
+Health insurance rates and plans in this report were compiled from the Centers for Medicare & Medicaid Services (CMS) government website.
+ValuePenguin, using the public use files (PUFs), calculated averages by plan tier, age, family size and county to understand the health insurance marketplace within Ohio.
 Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.